 Cook and his crew were welcomed by the Hawaiians, who were fascinated by the Europeans’ ships and their use of iron.
 Cook provisioned his ships by trading the metal, and his sailors traded iron nails for sex.
 The ships then made a brief stop at Ni’ihau and headed north to look for the western end of a northwest passage from the North Atlantic to the Pacific.
 Almost one year later, Cook’s two ships returned to the Hawaiian Islands and found a safe harbor in Hawaii’s Kealakekua Bay.

 The Hawaiians greeted Cook and his men by hurling rocks; they then stole a small cutter vessel from the Discovery.
-Negotiations with King Kalaniopuu for the return of the cutter collapsed after a lesser Hawaiian chief was shot to death and a mob of Hawaiians descended on Cook’s party.
+Negotiations with King Kalaniopuu for the return of the cutter collapsed after a lesser Hawaiian chief was shot to death Hawaiians attacked Cook’s party.

 The captain and his men fired on the Hawaiians, but they were soon overwhelmed, and only a few managed to escape to the safety of the Resolution.
-Captain Cook himself was killed by the mob.
+Captain Cook himself was killed.
 A few days later, the Englishmen retaliated by firing their cannons and muskets at the shore, killing some 30 Hawaiians.
 The Resolution and Discovery eventually returned to England.